SonnyBurnett/image_recognition/README.md

 *TensorFlow* is an end-to-end open source platform for machine learning.
 *Keras* is a deep learning API written in *Python*, running on top of the machine learning platform *TensorFlow*.
-Because this is written in Python we need some Python libraries, which we install with pip.
+Keras needs some Python libraries, which we install with pip.

-The *reticulate* package provides a comprehensive set of tools for interoperability between Python and R.
+The *reticulate* package provides tools to use python in R.
 *Tidyverse* is a collection of R packages designed for data science.

+## Part 6: Prepare the R script that generates the model